ditek/Notes/Notes-go.md

 ### Channels
 Channels allow sending and receiving values cross goroutines with the channel operator `<-`.
 Channels can be:
-- Unbuffered channels: By default, channel sends and receives block until the other side is ready allowing synchronization.
+- _Unbuffered channels_: By default, channel sends and receives block until the other side is ready allowing synchronization.
-- Buffered channels: Provide the buffer length as the second argument to `make` to initialize a buffered channel.
+- _Buffered channels_: Provide the buffer length as the second argument to `make` to initialize a buffered channel.
 It behaves as FIFO.
 In this case, sends block when the buffer is full.
 Receives block when the buffer is empty.

 ```go
 ch := make(chan T)          // Unbuffered channel